leap-scholar-logo

 hamburger-menu

-Describe Someone You Know Who Made A Good Decision Recently: IELTS Cue Card
+Describe Someone You Know Who Made A Good Decision Recently

 The IELTS speaking test assesses your English fluency through conversation.
 During Part 2, you'll be given a cue card with a topic to talk about for two minutes.

-Today's cue card asks you to describe someone you know who recently made a good decision.
+Today's cue card asks you to ‘Describe Someone You Know Who Made A Good Decision Recently ’.
 We all encounter people who make tough choices, and this prompt is a chance to share a story about someone who made a wise decision with a positive outcome.

 Throughout this page, we'll look into sample answers for this topic.
 These examples will equip you with the tools to structure your response effectively and showcase your speaking skills during the IELTS test.